 FNBC is a rural community bank in North Central Arkansas, but that does not mean we are “out of the loop” by any means.
 I attend several conferences each year and do my best to stay plugged into what’s going on in the bank marketing world.
 Banking is much different than it was a decade ago, and change continues to come quicker and quicker.
-Regardless of your strategic goals this next year, there are a few things you should have on your radar at the very least.
+Regardless of your strategic goals, there are a few things you should have on your radar at the very least.
 And remember, it’s never too late to edit your plan!

 The way we conduct all sorts of business these days is drastically different than it was five years ago.
 Even as a millennial, I remember when Netflix was just a mail-order DVD service and Blockbuster was a destination my friends and I went to on the weekends.
 Today, Walmart is frantically trying to compete with Amazon in the e-commerce space, and legacy retailers like Sears and Kmart are no longer household names.
 We would all be foolish to think banking would be immune to such disruption.
 As bank marketers, we should actively be engaging with all areas of our financial institutions to ask, “how can we improve the customer experience?”
 Trust me; someone without the regulatory burden we face has already asked and is working much more nimbly than we can to bring something more relevant to market.